 Database in transit protection?
 Sensitive data is not sent to PDQ.
 All data is transmitted over a secure SSL connection to a protected internal storage share where the data is only accessible to support engineers and developers.

 What can PDQ see in the databases?
 We don’t have any access to customer databases, unless you manually submit them as part of a support ticket.
 When we receive these databases, we do not have access to the customer's stored passwords.
-We do have access to hardware and software inventory information that can include computer names, IP and MAC addresses, and logged on username.
+We do have access to hardware and software inventory information that can include computer names, IP and MAC addresses, and logged-on username.

 Customer database retention policy?
 We don’t have a formal retention policy, because sometimes we close a ticket and the customer needs additional support and re-opens the case.
-It’s more based on clearing space for new ticket uploads, which typically ends up to around 3-6 months.
+It’s more based on clearing space for new ticket uploads, which typically ends up being around 3-6 months.
 If a customer specifically requests that their data be deleted, the support engineer immediately honors that request.